What's the Difference Between a Storyboard, Sitemap and a Wireframe?

 The storyboard process assists UX developers in planning and mocking up features and functions on a website.
 They are lightweight and presented in sequential order so clients can offer early feedback prior to any development being done.
 Storyboards show how users can interact with a website and are a great way to open lines of communication about how a website will work for its users.
 It's an important step in getting things right and confirming any requirements up front, which keeps development costs down.

 Storyboards can be created in numerous ways, using a variety of different tools.
 Even Powerpoint presentations can be used as a cost effective method of presentation.

-One thing is certain when it comes to these initial processes: The team you hired should be including you in each step of their process.
-They should be explaining why the steps are important and the value they bring to the project.
+One thing is certain when it comes to these initial processes: The team you hire should include you in each step of their designing process.
+They should explain why each step is important and what value they're bringing to your project.

-If a sitemap isn’t discussed early on, development won't know how to build the organization of the pages, old, outdated content may remain on the site and the scope of the project may increase late in the game.
+If a sitemap isn’t discussed in the initial stages of a project, it's likely that development won't know how to structure the pages for your website.
+This could lead to old, outdated content remaining on your new website, and the scope of your project may increase later on.

-Wireframes are important stepping stones to the visual design.
-Without wireframes money will be wasted sorting out what goes where and what a workflow may be during the visual design stage.
+Wireframes are important stepping stones to visual design.
+Without wireframes, your cost has the potential to increase later in the process due to the need to correctly configure the layout of your pages.
 It’s a lot easier to move around simple grayscale visuals than it is to revise fully flushed out visual designs.

 The Feel Good Conclusion (complete with warm fuzzies)

 Your work as marketers is tough enough.
-Navigating the terms your website build team is using should require it’s own dictionary.
+You shouldn't have to navigate around definitions.
 So that’s really the point here.
-Don’t ever be afraid to ask the question.
-If the team you hire isn’t willing to dig in with you and ensure you fully understand their process, then they aren’t adding the highest value to the project.
-They should be your support, your advocates, your teachers.
-And that statement should translate into any language.
-If that’s not the case, you may need to set them straight ASAP.
+Don’t ever be afraid to ask a question so you can get confirmation.
+If the agency you hire isn’t willing to dig in with you so you can fully understand their process, then they're not valuing you as a client.
+Your agency should be your biggest supporters, advocates, and teachers.
+If that’s not the case, you should set them straight ASAP.